Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/extend/icons.md

 ### SVG external image

+You can use it when:
+- you only have a few icons to render
+- you don't need to change the style or color of the icon

 You can download the Solaris icons SVGs from the Solaris icons finder, copy them into your project and reference them like normal images with the `<img>` element.

 {{< example class="mt-0" >}}